alexinthewonderland/transverse-ising-model/README.md

 Here we only show a couple of the motion on the Bloch sphere for a few $\ B_x$ value since the motion itself might not be that useful to interpret (at least I don't have any idea currently).
 The real usefulness comes when we project the path to a 2D plane from one of the axes $\ (x, y, z)$ and try to calculate numerically the winding number of the projected path.
 This is what we will discuss in the next section.

 ##### Winding Numbers
-To classify one of the properties of each path (different $\ B_x$), we use the following definition of the winding numbers explained in this [wikipedia](https://en.wikipedia.org/wiki/Winding_number) (for details could be seen in the frontpage [README.md](https://github.com/alexinthewonderland/transverse-ising-model/blob/main/README.md) file.
+To classify one of the properties of each path (different $\ B_x$), we use the following definition of the winding numbers explained in this [wikipedia](https://en.wikipedia.org/wiki/Winding_number) article (more details coming!).

 From the simulations, it is observed that the angle you project the path of the magnetization vs time in the bloch sphere determines whether the winding number is a unity or none (1 or 0).
 When a certain $\ B_x$ yields a none zero $\ \bar{M_z}$ then the winding the number projected from the $\ z$-axis equals to 1, while all the other projections yield a zero winding number.
 In contrast, when $\ \bar{M_y}$ dominates the average magnetization of the system, then the winding number projected from the $\ y$-axis is 1 while all the other projections gives us a zero winding number.
 A few of the result could be shown below with its projected path also visualized.

+## Note

+If you found any mistakes or questions that you would like to assert, feel free to contact me on makurniawan@connect.ust.hk, I am more than happy to reply and fix it!